How To Grow Lettuce In Summer

 Soil: Lettuce enjoys soil rich in nitrogen.
 Adding nitrogen-rich amendments like compost or manure will benefit the plants.

 Fertilize: Replenish soil nitrogen throughout the season.
-Seaweed or kelp liquid fertilizer works well to encourage growth.
+A fish emulsion fertilizer works well to encourage growth.

 Regularly inspect plants for disease or insects.
 Remove diseased leaves or plants.